|The Vedic Science of circular Drapes|

 The Vedic Science of circular Drapes

 The Sari has a spiritual and sacred science associated with it.
-The vedic reasoning behind wearing a clothing that has no stitch is that it helps in easy flow of energy flow to the body.
+The Vedic reasoning behind wearing clothing that has no stitch is that it helps in easy flow of energy to the body.
 It is worn by people with the intention of raising their spiritual consciousness including men and women.
-It is the oldest and longest lasting garment that is worn in society till today without any modification except prints and fabric.
+It is the oldest and longest lasting garment that is worn in society till today without any modification except in prints and fabric.

 The human body absorbs the energy from the atmosphere and the first surface that it hits is our clothing or skin.
-So in order to receive the high energy without any blockages, people wear such clothing.
-It is draped in circles just like the natural flow of energy.
-So it allows to hold the circular energy flows to get absorbed by the body.
-Having stitches blocks the energy flow so it is perfect cloth to use that has no stitches at all.
+So in order to receive high energy without any blockages, people wear such clothing.
+It is draped in circles just like the natural flow of energy so it allows holding the circular energy flows to get absorbed by the body.
+Having stitches blocks the energy flow so it is the perfect cloth to use that has no stitches at all.

 Every single thing is purely applied science.
-Wearing a Sari has beneficial for all those who want to seek more that this culture has for them.
+Wearing a Sari has beneficial for all those who want to seek more than this culture has for them.

 Traditional Fabrics in India

 Banarasi Silk is famous for its gold embroidery.
 The city of Banaras ( Varanasi ) is full of weavers who are experts in silver and gold zari.
-For them it is their canvas.
+For them, the Sari is their canvas.
 Based on the design and demand, a single Sari can take more than 6 months to complete.
-The special design patterns are floral motifs, mina work, jhallar designs, kalga and bel.
+The special design patterns are floral motifs, mina work, jhallar designs, kalga, and bel.
 Four main categories are Katan ( pure silk ), Kora (Organza) with zari and silk, Georgette and Shattir.
 Designs include Jangla, Tanchoi, Vaskat, Cutwork, Tissue and Butidar.
 Other famous varieties from the state are Shalu and Tanchoi.

 Chanderi is named after the place of its origin in Madhya Pradesh.
-Basically three kinds of fabrics are used pure silk, Chanderi cotton and mix of cotton and silk.
-These are one of the finest saris in India which include design patters of peacocks, coins, floral arts, geometric shapes etc. The state also is famous for Maheshwari saris from Maheshwar and Dhokra silk.
+Basically, three kinds of fabrics are used pure silk, Chanderi cotton, and mix of cotton and silk.
+These are one of the finest saris in India which include design patterns of peacocks, coins, floral arts, geometric shapes, etc. The state also is famous for Maheshwari saris from Maheshwar and Dhokra silk.

-In Odisha we can find Sambhalpuri silk and cotton varieties.
-These are famous for traditional designs like Shankha, flowers, chakra etc. These handloom designs have other varities like Sonepuri, Pasapali, Bomkai, Barpali, and Bapta saris.
+In Odisha, we can find Sambhalpuri silk and cotton varieties.
+These are famous for traditional designs like Shankha, flowers, chakra etc. These handloom designs have other varieties like Sonepuri, Pasapali, Bomkai, Barpali, and Bapta saris.
 The state has other varities like Ikkat silk, Bomkai, Khandua silk and cotton, Sonepuri silk, Brahmapuri silk, Pasapalli, Matha silk, Bapta silk, Kotpad Pata etc.

-Western varieties come from the states like Maharasthra, Rajasthan and Gujarat.
+Western varieties come from the states like Maharashtra, Rajasthan, and Gujarat.
 Maharashtra has varieties named as Paithanpattu, Yeola, Peshwai, Mahalsa, Narayanpeth, Khun fabric and Karvati tussar saris.
 Rajasthan is famous for Bandhanis, Kota Dorias and Bagru varieties.
-Gujarat also has similar varities as Rajasthan.
+Gujarat also has similar varieties as Rajasthan.
 Patola saris from Gujarat are also famous.